This post may contain affiliate links. Read the full disclosure here.

 I’m currently using Planta, and whilst I quite like it, I would not recommend it for house plant beginners, and I certainly wouldn’t water my plants as often as Planta recommends.

-There are so many variables that impact how quickly soil dries out that, save Planta employing someone to come into your home and checking the soil themselves*, an app cannot tell if a plant is dry.
+There are so many variables that impact how quickly the soil dries out that, save Planta employing someone to come into your home and check the soil themselves*, an app cannot tell if a plant is dry.

 Buuuut if you want something that will tell you when to water your plants with any degree of accuracy, you’ll need a human being.
 Even moisture metres aren’t that accurate.